MattBabbage/Clean-Microservice-Showcase/README.md

 - Documentation/Comments via Swagger ✅ (Wanted to learn how to do this on a minimal API)
 - Basic Rate Limiting ✅ (Core feature of most APIs)
+- Output Caching ✅ (New feature in .Net 7)

 **Does not include:**